CASE FILE // PC-2026-04

 Wizer$15-$35SMB-focused, very low pricing tierSMB and micro-business

-Pricing bands are estimates triangulated from the same public-record sources cited throughout this page.
-Distinguishing-approach summaries reflect 2024-2025 product positioning and may shift over time.
+The KnowBe4 band is its published SAT pricing; competitor bands are estimates triangulated from public RFP awards and reseller catalogues, since most of the other vendors do not publish list pricing.
+Distinguishing-approach summaries reflect 2025-2026 product positioning and may shift over time.
 See cross-links at the bottom of this page for vendor-specific cost analyses.[Vendor-specific public RFP records + Forrester Wave Security Awareness Training 2024 + Gartner Magic Quadrant Security Awareness Computer-Based Training 2024]

 Exhibit E